6 Exit Strategies for Uncomfortable Holiday Situations

 by Thaddeus Camlin, Psy.D.

 It’s the most wonderful time of year… for some.
-For others, the holidays present challenges.
+For others, this time of year brings with it uncomfortable holiday situations and challenges.
 Navigating difficult family members, work events, and beverage-laden holiday parties while successfully self-regulating or abstaining from alcohol can render celebratory festivities a skosh toilsome.
 Here are some exit strategies to help navigate uncomfortable holiday situations.

 1. Identify Your Reason to Leave Ahead of Time.